-We recognize deferred income taxes for temporary differences between the basis of assets and liabilities for financial statement and income tax purposes.
-We periodically evaluate the positive and negative evidence bearing upon realizability of our deferred tax assets.
-Based upon the weight of available evidence, which includes our historical operating performance, reported cumulative net losses since inception and difficulty in accurately forecasting our future results, we maintained a full valuation allowance on the net deferred tax assets as of December 31, 2012 and 2013.
-We intend to maintain a full valuation allowance on the US deferred tax assets until sufficient positive evidence exists to support reversal of the valuation allowance.
-The valuation allowance increased by \$1,576,000 and \$2,902,000 for the period from August 22, 2012 (inception) to December 31, 2012 and the year ended December 31, 2013.
+We recognize deferred income taxes for temporary differences between the basis of assets and liabilities for financial statement and income tax purposes, as well as for tax attribute carryforwards.
+We regularly evaluate the positive and negative evidence in determining the realizability of our deferred tax assets.
+Based upon the weight of available evidence, which includes our historical operating performance and reported cumulative net losses since inception, we maintained a full valuation allowance on the net deferred tax assets as of December 31, 2014 and 2013.
+We intend to maintain a full valuation allowance on our deferred tax assets until sufficient positive evidence exists to support reversal of the valuation allowance.
+The valuation allowance increased by \$9.2 million, \$2.9 million, and \$1.6 million for the years ended December 31, 2014 and 2013 and the period from August 22, 2012 (inception) to December 31, 2012, respectively.